dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-13-the-first-blog-post.md

 ## Mission

 My mission is to share the knowledge that I gained from some interesting technology that I come across and experiment with.
-So I will be posting on the technical aspects of technology and also some tricks, tips and workarounds that will help developers and users.
+So I will be posting on what I learned and some tricks, tips and workarounds that will help developers and users.
 There will also be tutorials and presentations about the experiments that I've done.

 So if you have any questions, please do not hesitate to contact me.